-Please note: This list of materials relating to African-American records is by no means definitive.
-Record description has been ongoing since 1918, and the subject headings have changed over time due to social and professional standards.
-Researchers interested in the African-American experience in Georgia needs to be aware of and look for the terms of “Colored” and/or “Negro.”
+Please note: This list of records relating to African-American records is not definitive.
+Records description has been ongoing since 1918, and headings have changed over time with changing social and professional standards.
+Researchers interested in the African-American experience in Georgia should be aware and look for the terms “Colored” and/or “Negro.”

-However, as with any record in an archive, the first consideration of accessing the material is by provenance, that is, by the agency or person creating the document.
-Therefore, there is often material available for reference which is not specifically labeled or segregated by race that may help your research .
+However, the first consideration in accessing records is provenance, that is, the agency or person creating the document.
+Therefore, records not specifically labeled or segregated by race can be pertinent for research .

 Reconstruction Returns of Voters, 1867 (RG 1-1-108): Lists voter’s number; date of registry; name; number and page in Oath Book; race; time of residence in state, county and precinct within a year; nativity by state or county; naturalization (if any); and remarks (if any).
-Also available on microfilm.
-(Georgia Archives Microfilm #297/9-31)
+Also available Available on Ancestry.com.

-Department of Archives and History (RG 4) File II Counties, Subjects, and Names (RG 4-2-46) Alphabetically arranged within each section.
-Under subjects, there are subject headings such as “Negroes”, “Reconstruction”, “Ku Klux Klan”, and “Tunis Campbell–Black Legislator.”
+Georgia Archives File II Counties, Subjects, and Names (RG 4-2-46).
+Alphabetically arranged within each section.
+Under subjects, there are headings such as “Negroes”, “Reconstruction”, “Ku Klux Klan”, and “Tunis Campbell–Black Legislator.”
 These records contain both secondary and primary material.

 Governor’s Subject Files, 1781-1993 (RG 1-1-5): Chronological.
 Later material has a variety of subject headings.
 [Example: In Lester Maddox’s files, there are such subject headings as “Augusta Riot, 1967-70”, “Black Panthers” and “School Desegregation”.]